I skipped the 8:30AM session today, it was mostly not interesting to me and I badly needed the extra hour of sleep. I’m sorry to miss

 - Privacy, Linearity, and Accountability in Proof-Carrying Authorization Systems

 Theory people also like proof-carrying authorization schemes, but they have serious practical limitations, e.g. exposing sensitive data to the world.
 Speaker proposes to use zero-knowledge proofs instead of direct proofs, then patch up some holes with pseudonyms.
 Blithe, unsubstantiated claim that pseudonyms cannot be correlated across services.

-Announcement of the LASER mini-conference, encouraging people to share both successes and failures for methodological dissection.
+Announcement of the LASER workshop, encouraging people to share both successes and failures for methodological dissection.
 Unfortunately by invitation only and limited to 50 attendees.